MICA-MNI/LAMAReg/README.md

 This approach enables accurate registration between images with different contrast properties where direct intensity-based registration might fail.

+### Robust Registration Mode

+When using the `--robust` flag, LAMAReg performs a two-stage registration process:

+1. **First Stage**: Register parcellations (contrast-agnostic approach)
+2. **Second Stage**: Fine-tune with a second direct registration using the first result as initialization

+This two-stage approach can significantly improve registration accuracy for challenging cases where initial alignment is difficult, such as images with large geometric distortions or very different contrast mechanisms.

 ## Directory Structure

 ```